 Since Kamprad was dyslexic, he named products using proper names and words, because it made them easier for him to identify.
-Ikea’s curtains are given mathematical geometrical terms and bathroom products are named after lakes, rivers and bays.
+IKEA’s curtains are given mathematical geometrical terms and bathroom products are named after lakes, rivers and bays.

-5. The average size of an Ikea store is 300,000 feet
+9. The average size of an IKEA store is 300,000 feet

 That is the equivalent of 42 tennis courts.
 The world’s largest Ikea is in Stockholm and covers a whopping 594,000 sq ft.

-7. They sell ENTIRE houses
+10. They sell ENTIRE houses

 Yes, really!
 The company actually sells flat-pack houses for a fraction of the cost of a regular home – no estate agent required.
 The BoKlok House was launched in Sweden in 1996.
 BoKlok is a home concept based around the idea of ‘modern homes for the masses’.

-8. Their beds are good baby makers
+11. IKEA beds are good baby makers

 Kamprad first opened a restaurant in an Ikea shop in 1960 after he realised too many people visited the shop, but left without buying because they were hungry.
-They had €1.46 billion food turnover in 2014.
+There are now meatless meatballs adding to the value.

-12. They employ 147,000 people
+13. They employ in excess of 147,000 people

-13. They are verging on global domination
+15. They are verging on global domination

 The Ikea group has operations in 42 countries worldwide.
 In 2014, they had 716 million store visits, 1.5 billion visits to Ikea.com and 46 million app visits.